Data model

 deleted_at timestamp Date of deletion

-In the application, a subnet can be attached to a gateway from these objects.
+In the application, a subnet can be linked with a gateway from these two objects.

 Connected external entities